rpeszek/GraphPlay/README.md

 # GraphPlay

 WORK IN PROGRESS.
-I made it a public folder for my colleagues to follow along.
+I made it a public project for my colleagues to follow along.

 Project to play and experiment with graphs, polymorphism, and Haskell language.
 Trying to look at graphs not as 'data structures'.